We use a competency-based training process for Peace and Reconciliation (PAR) Community Leaders

 1. Training by itself does not produce leaders.
-God directs and superintends the development of leaders through life experiences.
+The Creator directs and superintends the development of leaders through life experiences.
 Training is only a means.
 Training is usually associated with the technological side of education in which the content, skill, and attitude development is focused on an application in a specific context.
 In this sense, training produces skills that are repeatable in a given situation.
 Education is broader and prepares the person as a whole for unpredictable situations.
-Christian leaders are formed by God through a variety of experiences including various modes of education: formal, nonformal and informal.
+Spiritual leaders are formed by the Creator through a variety of experiences including various modes of education: formal, nonformal and informal.

 While training alone does not produce a leader, it can enhance growth in a number of important directions of learning.
 This is called the value-added definition of quality.
 To the extent that the training adds value to the learner in terms of desired knowledge, desired characteristics, and desired skills, it can be described as offering transforming quality.

-2. The biblical view of humankind and its maturation provides principles for training.
-Creational Developmentalism, a theory of learning that draws on the social sciences, affirms this biblical view of humanity.
-The Bible speaks of the nature of persons as created in the image of God and therefore with tremendous potential for good.
-While humankind has fallen and is therefore utterly bankrupt spiritually, God’s story of redemption addresses the sinful nature with hope, since through Christ and the Cross God has set down a process of transforming people.
-This process is an incremental journey from birth until persons enter the presence of Christ (1 Cor.
-13).
-Christian spiritual formation occurs across a series of phases where God uses all of life’s processes to develop Christlikeness.
+2. A spiritual view of humankind and its maturation provides principles for training.
+Creational Developmentalism, a theory of learning that draws on the social sciences, affirms this spiritual view of humanity.
+The Bible, for example, speaks of the nature of persons as created in the image of God and therefore with tremendous potential for good.
+While humankind has been marred with corrupt tendencies, the Creator’s story of redemption addresses human nature with hope through a process of transformation.
+This process is an incremental journey from birth until persons enter a spiritual awakening.

 Development Theory supports the importance of personhood, human responsibility in development, and interactive nature of growth.
 Developmentalists see growth in stages, look for evidences that accompany transformations from stage to stage, and understand the process as being lifelong with milestones representing fundamental change.
 Committed to wholism, developmentalists see all aspects of life influencing and interacting with each other.